 Along the way, many fall victim to trafficking, exploitation, violence and abuse at the hands of criminals or security forces, But still, they try.
 Because they want better opportunities, or they want to reunite with family members already living in the U.S. Because the drug cartels have taken over their hometowns, and staying means being forced to join a gang or to become the girlfriend of a gang member, or just living in constant fear.

 En route, unaccompanied child migrants may be maimed, molested, enslaved by child traffickers or even killed

-According to U.S. Customs and Border Protection, 37,450 children age 17 or younger, unaccompanied by their parents, were apprehended at the southwest border between October 1, 2017 and June 30, 2018.
+Some make it as far as the United States border.
+According to U.S. Customs and Border Protection, more than 72,000 unaccompanied children age 17 or younger were apprehended at the southwest border in Fiscal Year 2019.

 But for many unaccompanied young migrants, the journey ends in Mexico, where they are intercepted by the government and detained in "closed-door shelters."
-Between 2016 and April 2018, 68,409 children were held in detention in Mexico.
 UNICEF regularly visits children and teens locked in these facilities to ensure that they are given learning materials, counseling, proper nutrition and health care.

 UNICEF regularly visits children and teens stuck in "closed-door shelters" in Mexico to make sure they receive proper nutrition, health care, counseling and learning materials

 On a recent visit, children in one shelter played a game, provided by UNICEF, modeled on Snakes & Ladders with real-life problems and solutions experienced by kids on the run.
 In another shelter, a teenager explained that he left Honduras because there was no chance of finding honest work in his hometown, which is completely controlled by drug traffickers.